 1 These columns reflect the maximum extent of a contributor's adjusted gross income that may be reduced by such charitable contribution in a given year.

-Please note that to qualify for the 60% of AGI deduction, all contributions to public charities for the year must be cash.
-The cap is 50% when it's a combination of cash and non-cash contributions.
+Please note that to qualify for the 60% of AGI deduction, a donor must make cash gifts to public charities for the year equal to the full 60% AGI limit.
+Note further that a donor attempting to reach the 60% AGI limit generally will be subject to an effective AGI limit of 50% if the donor makes donations to public charities comprising a mix of cash and non-cash gifts, or a combination of donations to public charities and non-operating foundations.

-$^{^{\}rm 2}\,$ These columns reflect the amount that is eligible to be deducted.
+2 These columns reflect the amount that is eligible to be deducted.